Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Introduction

 The QPE class has not yet been strictly defined because the population sample is not large enough.
-However, the approximate set of criteria for a repeating nuclear transient to join this group could be listed as follows \citep{Miniutti_2023}

-\begin{enumerate} \item relative increase in the soft X-ray count rate compared to the quiescent state with a ratio of 10--100, \item the peak soft X-ray luminosities of the eruptions are in the range $ 10^{41}\text{--}10^{43}\,\text{erg}\,\text{s}^{-1}$, \item low-mass host galaxies with $\log{(M_\text{galaxy}/M_{\odot})} \approx 9\text{--}10$, implying lower-mass central black holes, \item no significant UV, optical, or IR periodicity, i.e. their variability is not correlated with the eruptions, \item eruption recurrence times in the range of hours to days, \item a closed hysteresis cycle in the $L-kT$ plane, i.e. the temperature evolution colder $\rightarrow$ warmer $\rightarrow$ colder during eruptions. \end{enumerate}
+However, the approximate set of criteria for a RNT to join this group \citep{Miniutti_2023} follows: \begin{enumerate} \item a relative increase in the soft X-ray count rate compared to the quiescent state with a ratio of 10--100; \item peak soft X-ray luminosities of the eruptions in the range $ 10^{41}\text{--}10^{43}\,\text{erg}\,\text{s}^{-1}$; \item low-mass host galaxies with $\log{(M_\text{galaxy}/M_{\odot})} \approx 9\text{--}10$, implying lower-mass central black holes; \item no significant UV, optical, or IR periodicity, namely, their variability is not correlated with the eruptions; \item eruption recurrence times in the range of hours to days; \item a closed hysteresis cycle in the $L-kT$ plane, namely, the temperature evolution colder $\rightarrow$ warmer $\rightarrow$ colder during eruptions. \end{enumerate}

-An example of an RNT that meets several of these criteria is Swift J0230$+$28, which, however, cannot be fully classified as a QPE source.
+An example of an RNT that meets several of these criteria is Swift J0230$+$28; however, it cannot be fully classified as a QPE source.
 Although its peak X-ray flux and the soft X-ray spectra of the eruptions are reminiscent of QPEs, its mean recurrence time is as much as 22 days, and its temperature evolution during the eruptions deviates from QPEs since the pattern is colder $\rightarrow$ warmer $\rightarrow$ warmer.
 This source is, however, very interesting since it exhibited a transient radio emission at the beginning of one of the X-ray eruptions and repeatedly showed an indication for the X-ray absorption feature, potentially hinting at a nuclear outflow.